 As COVID-19 spreads in low and middle-income countries (LMICs), economic disruptions have left hundreds of millions without work or income.
 To offset the pandemic’s most devastating effects, governments around the world are quickly rolling out new measures for humanitarian aid and social protection.
-However, many LMICs lack reliable information regarding economic conditions on-the-ground, especially for the large number of individuals working in the informal sector.
+However, many LMICs lack reliable information regarding economic conditions on-the-ground.
 In this context, governments are asking, How do we get emergency assistance to those who need it most?

 CEGA’s Targeting Aid Better (“Targeting”) Initiative – launched in 2020 with support from an anonymous donor – facilitates the use of innovative approaches to improve the targeting of social protection programs in LMICs.
 We are prioritizing work with government and NGO partners that facilitates rapidly delivering financial resources to the most vulnerable households and small businesses in the wake of COVID-19.